In Medias Res . . . at the Gate of Dis

 [29] The author’s first-person and present-tense intervention signals a moment of unusual significance.
 And, indeed, the pilgrim, who has lost his bearings altogether, begs Virgilio to give up on their journey so that they can retrace their steps together: “ritroviam l’orme nostre insieme ratto” (let us retrace our steps together, quickly [Inf.
 8.102]).
 However, Virgilio insists, correctly, that their journey has been vouchsafed by Such A One — “da tal” — that it cannot be impeded: “ché ’l nostro passo / non ci può tòrre alcun: da tal n’è dato” (no one can hinder / our passage; One so great has granted it [Inf.
 8.104-5]).

-[31] This reference to the devils’ attempt to block “a less secret gate” is a reference to the Harrowing of Hell.
-Let us unpack.
-The “secret gate” is the gate of Dis, where the travelers are now, which is “secret” because it is deep inside Hell.
-The “less secret gate” is the gate of Hell itself (depicted by Dante in Inferno 3), a gate that was thrown wide open by Christ when he entered Hell.
-As Virgilio underscores, the gate of Hell still now remains open, a clear sign of the devils’ impotence: “la qual sanza serrame ancor si trova” (a gate that is still without its bolts [Inf.
+[45] The devils are as insolent now, he says, as they were once before when they attempted to block the entrance to “a less secret gate” (“men segreta porta” [Inf.
+8.125]).
+The “secret gate” is the gate of Dis, where the travelers are now, which is “secret” because it is deep inside hell.
+The “less secret gate” is the gate of Hell itself, which the pilgrim encountered at the beginning of Inferno 3, a gate that was thrown wide open by Christ when he entered Hell.
+As Virgilio underscores, the gate of Hell still now remains open, a clear sign of Christ’s puissance and the devils’ impotence: “la qual sanza serrame ancor si trova” (a gate that is still without its bolts [Inf.
 8.126]).
-In other words, the devils failed to block Christ’s entrance into Hell, in the past, and the devils will fail now.
+In other words, the devils failed to block Christ’s entrance into hell, in the past, and the devils will fail now in their attempt to block Dante and his guide.

-[33] Dante is here adding to the density of his Virgilio story-line: he is constructing a pre-history for his character Virgilio, one that Virgilio will share as the journey proceeds.
+[47] Dante is doing something else here: he is also adding to the density of his Virgilio storyline, by constructing a pre-history for his character, one that Virgilio will share as the journey proceeds.
 We note the deeply personalized and idiosyncratic nature of the pre-history that Dante creates for his deeply personal and idiosyncratic character, Virgilio: the pre-history that Dante creates for Virgilio is profoundly dependent on Virgilio being a dweller in Limbo.
+Never before (or since) has there been an avatar of the Roman poet Vergil who could claim to have witnessed Christ’s Harrowing of Hell, because never before (or since) has there been a figuration of Limbo that conceptualizes it as the dwelling of virtuous pagans.

-[37] Virgilio and Dante now wait, an unprecedented activity in the unfolding diegesis of the Inferno.
-Their waiting is suspenseful, giving us an unprecedented opportunity to witness Dante poet create suspense in his overdetermined plot.
+[49] Virgilio and Dante now wait, an unprecedented activity in the unfolding diegesis of the Inferno.
+Their waiting is suspenseful, giving us an unprecedented opportunity to witness Dante-poet create suspense in his overdetermined plot.
+Inferno 8 ends by signalling a transition that does not occur immediately, leaving — for the first time in the diegesis of the Commedia — a canto suspended: in medias res, in the middle of the action, in the middle of an unfolding plot.

-[38] In Inferno 8’s final verses, Virgilio’s words are projected forward, as he uses the future tense and the telling adverb “già” — “already” — to peer into the future: “e già di qua da lei discende l’erta . . . tal che per lui ne fia la terra aperta” (and already on this side of the gate of Hell there descends down the steep path the one who will unlock this realm for us [Inf.
+[51] In Inferno 8’s final verses, Virgilio’s words are projected forward, as he uses the future tense and the telling adverb “già” — “already” — to peer into the future: “e già di qua da lei discende l’erta [. . .] tal che per lui ne fia la terra aperta” (and already on this side of the gate of hell there descends down the steep path the one who will unlock this realm for us [Inf.
 8.128 and 130]).
+The adverb già is a potent tool in Dante’s narrative arsenal for generating suspense, and will be discussed again in this light in the Commento on Inferno 23.
+In this way, using già and the future tense of the verb essere (”fia”), Virgilio forecasts the imminent arrival of the mysterious being who will unlock the gate:

 e già di qua da lei discende l’erta,